siriusbeans/nocturnal/README.md

 -User can also earn NOCT by executing any active swap limit orders (paying for Ethereum transaction gas cost)
 -Contracts are written so that events are emitted on-chain whenever an active swap limit order is ready for execution (for bot deployment)
 -Fees are collected from users upon each asset deposit, each trade execution, and each early trade withdrawal
--A portion of the fees is collected for Chainlink price feed data (no premium)
+-A portion of the fees is collected for Chainlink price feed data costs
--A portion of the fees is collected for Ethereum transaction gas costs (no premium)
+-A portion of the fees is collected for Ethereum transaction gas costs
 -Users can earn rewards by staking NOCT
 -The remainder of all collected fees goes to NOCT stakers (in the form of USDC)
 -Users can stake their NOCT through nocturnal.finance UI, and receive ERC20 sNOCT tokens in return